 Barcelona Market Guide 2024: The Best Markets in Barcelona

 Mercado de la Boqueria

-The fragrant, bustling food stalls and mini restaurants here offer quality culinary experiences; just be prepared to jockey with tourists taking photos of the fresh fish still moving and sellers trying to get extra pennies out of you.
+The fragrant, bustling food stalls and mini restaurants here offer quality culinary experiences; just be prepared to jockey with tourists taking photos of the fresh fish and sellers trying to wring every last penny out of you.

 Get one of the €1.50 fruit smoothies and walk around and soak up the atmosphere.